 This recipe takes the best things about banana bread (banana flavour) and pumpkin bread (the spices) and mixes them together to give you this delicious pumpkin banana bread that you will want to make over and over again.
 Not just during the fall, but all year.

-This is the peek into the life of a food blogger…
+This is just a tiny peek into the life of a food blogger…

 Then, a few weeks ago, I received an email from a reader asking if I had any recipes that included both pumpkin and banana and I remembered I had been working on this, so I went back to it.
 Thanks for the reminder, Nicole!